TheArctesian/Flexi/Contribute.md

 # Contribute

 Thank you for showing interest.
-You can skip to how if you don't care about my opions.
-I am an opensource and free software advoacte and I feel like at this school there is no big opportunities for students to contribute to the community with code.
-I have opensourced this project and pushed the repo on the site because I feel that CIS needs to cultivate a more open source community and also because I hope for this project to be used after I leave (i graduate 2023).
-So please make some PR and talk to lagos or a teacher about maintaing the backend so this dosn't day and so we can all contribute to this as a community.
+You can skip this section.
+I am an open source and free software advocate and I feel like at this school there is no big opportunities for students to contribute to the community with code.
+I have open sourced this project and pushed the repo on the site because I feel that CIS needs to cultivate a more open source community and also because I hope for this project to be used after I leave (i graduate 2023).
+So please make some PR and talk to lagos or a teacher about maintaining the backend so this doesn't day and so we can all contribute to this as a community.

 # Quick links